Be Safer With a Home Fire Extinguisher

 Part of fire preparedness is knowing which kind of fire extinguisher is best for certain fires.
 Understanding the difference is of great importance, as some can do more harm than good.
 The following list explains the difference.

-Type B – Works best for fuels like gasoline, butane and for cooking oils
+Type B – Works best for fuels like gasoline, butane, and cooking oils

-Type C – Most appropriate choice for electrical fires
+Type C – A most appropriate choice for electrical fires

-Not only do extinguisher have different types, but they have other variations besides.
-Type A and B have a number before the letter to designate its effectiveness.
+Not only do extinguishers have different types, but they have other variations besides.
+Type A and B have a number before the letter to designate their effectiveness.
 A 4-A works better on a paper fire than a 2-A. If the unit has a C but no number ahead of it, it means it will not conduct electricity.

 Which Extinguisher is Best?

-In the event a larger blaze breaks out and you require more than a fire extinguisher, call 911 immediately.
-Then get help to assess fire damage and manage fire cleanup, call the fire and water restoration service in Raytown, MO for help.
+In the event, a larger blaze breaks out and you require more than a fire extinguisher, call 911 immediately.
+Then get help to assess the fire damage and manage fire cleanup, call the fire and water restoration service in Raytown, MO for help.
 They can handle the fire damage cleanup and help get things back to normal.
-Preparation can help you avoid a disaster however, so keep a couple extinguishers at hand.
+Preparation can help you avoid a disaster, however, so keep a couple of extinguishers at hand.